AmalPanickassery/Ubuntu_NAS_Security_Project/documentation/hardening.md

 6. Securing Samba

 ## Documenting the base system
-The base system was documented by recording the version and kernel of Ubuntu Server that was utilized, services that are running, open ports and the default UFW configuration.
+The base system was documented () by recording the version and kernel of Ubuntu Server that was utilized, services that are running, open ports and the default UFW configuration.

+## Updating the system